HarshitDawar55/AWS-Language-Translate-API/README.md

 # AWS-Language-Translate-API
-This repository contains the code to deploy a container with a NLP model capable of translating the text into different source &amp; destination languages supported by AWS Translate
+This repository contains the code to deploy a container with an NLP model capable of translating the text into different languages supported by AWS Translate